Affording Immunotherapy: Strategies for Canadians

 cost of immunotherapy

-How to cover the cost of immunotherapy in Canada:
+How to cover the cost:

 If you’re exploring immunotherapy as a treatment option, discussing costs and payment options with your healthcare provider is crucial.
 Here are some avenues to consider:

-Public Drug Plans: Certain provinces have public drug plans that cover the costs of particular immunotherapy drugs.
+Public Drug Plans: Certain provinces have public drug plans that cover the costs of particular drugs.
 Visit your provincial government’s health ministry website to see if your province offers such coverage.

 Drug NamePublic Plans Coverage